mackali1453/pixa/README.md

-# node.js_leaflet_app
+# socket io rest api

-Node.js_leaflet_app is a node.js app which includes leaflet map and calendar in it.
+socket io rest api is a node.js app which clients can chat each other.

 ## Installation